All Products

 1. Log on to the MSE console.

 2. In the left-side navigation pane, choose Microservices Governance > Application Governance.
-On the Application list page, click the resource card of the spring-cloud-a application.
+Click the resource card for the spring-cloud-a application.